aws-samples/serverless-test-samples/dotnet-test-samples/apigw-lambda-list-s3-buckets/README.md

 Using Moq, it is possible to create a Mock implementation of any object.
 Once mocked, it is possible to setup how different methods will be invoked.

 In this example, a mock implementation of the ListStorageAreas is added that will be invoked.
-The It.IsAny<string>() line determines which parameters will cause this mock to be invoked.
+The A<string>() line determines which parameters will cause this mock to be invoked.
 In this case, if any string is passed into the method this mock will be invoked.
 The ReturnsAsync method then allows us to define what will be be returned by the mock.
 In this instance, we are returning a hardcoded list of strings.

 When the ListStorageAreasQueryHandler is initialised the instance of our mock storage service is passed in.